TerraReef27/ElementalArtifice/README.txt

-#Elemental Artifice
+# Elemental Artifice

-A Minecraft mod about using elemental crystals to fule technological innovation.
+A Minecraft mod about using elemental crystals to fuel technological innovation.